shnrndk/BrowserAgent/README.md

 # BrowserAgent
-An agent that can interact with browser to complete tasks
+An agent that can interact with browser to complete tasks.
+Our paper (https://arxiv.org/abs/2510.10666) has been accepted by TMLR 2025 with JC-award to present at ICML/ICLR/NeurIPS conferences.

 ### Resources